ethnosdev/memorize_scripture/privacy_policy.md

 ## Non-Account Users

-Users who choose not to create an account can still use the app with all its features.
+Users who choose not to create an account can still use the app with all its offline features.
 For such users, no personal information or user data is stored online.

 ## Policy Changes